 Resources are our source of food and can provide valuable business opportunities if correctly planned for and managed.
 Making the best decisions on how to benefit from nature requires an understanding of the environment around you and a plan.
-A business plan helps you plan carefully for various aspects such as markets, the operation and sustainability of a business.
+A business plan enables you with planning carefully for various aspects such as markets, the operation and sustainability of a business.
 In this module you will learn more about conservation based enterprises and how to develop a business plan.